Minnesota seniors Felix Corwin and Matic Spec and assistant coach Urban Ljubic received ITA Central Region Postseason

 Men's and women's teams head out to the fairgrounds tomorrow

-Urban Ljubic has coached the Gophers eight seasons after rejoining in the 2014-15 season after taking a year away.
+Urban Ljubic has coached the Gophers nine seasons after rejoining in the 2014-15 season after taking a year away.

 In addition to actively coaching during practice and matches, Ljubic is primarily in charge of recruiting for Minnesota.

 Ljubic was highly responsible for the success the team saw during the 2012-13 season.
 After the team struggled at the beginning of the year, Ljubic helped lift the squad back to a 15-11 overall finish.
 The Golden Gophers banded together to go on a 9-1 run to close out the regular season in second place, Minnesota's highest placement since 2000, among the heavy hitters of the Big Ten Conference and earn its fifth-consecutive appearance in the NCAA Men's Tennis Championship.
 For his efforts, Ljubic was recognized by his peers and named the ITA Central Region Assistant Coach of the Year.

 A native of Ljubljana, Slovenia, Ljubic came to Minnesota after spending two seasons as an assistant coach under Minnesota head coach Geoff Young at the University of Denver.
 He has helped the Gophers advance to the second round of the NCAA three times and has seen the team make seven trips--including five straight--to the NCAA tournament in his eight seasons at Minnesota.

 Ljubic joined the Denver staff after a stellar three-year playing career for the Pioneers.
 Ljubic played No. 1 singles for most of his career and earned first-team all-Sun Belt Conference honors in 2002-03 after leading the Pioneers to a 16-10 overall record.
 Ljubic compiled a 43-34 career singles record despite battling injuries much of his senior season.
 His 43 career wins rank near the top all-time at Denver.